MediaComem/modos/packages/backend/README.md

 ## Configuration

 The default configuration is suited for a development environment.
-However, if you want to tweak some values (or switch to a production environment), don't forget to modify `.env` according to your needs.
+However, if you want to tweak some values (or switch to a production environment), you can modify `.env` according to your needs.

 Look at `src/config/config.ts` for more information on available configuration options.